Geoinformatics-Lab/geoinformatics-lab.github.io/README.md

-## Welcome to the Association of GeoInformatics Laboratories for Earthsciences (AGILE)

-You can use the [editor on GitHub](https://github.com/Geoinformatics-Lab/geoinformatics-lab.github.io/edit/gh-pages/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+###About AGILE###

+The Association of GeoInformatics Laboratories for Earthsciences (AGILE) traces its origins to the Japan-Vietnam Geoinformatics Consortium (JVGC), which was established in 2002 to promote active scientific exchange on the prospects and challenges of emerging technological tools in Geoinformatics.

+In response to growing interest and expanded support, the name Association of GeoInformatics Laboratories for Earthsciences (AGILE) was formally adopted by JVGC on August 1, 2024.
+AGILE was registered as a General Incorporated Association (一般社団法人) in Osaka, Japan, on January 16, 2025, to further its mission of promoting Geoinformatics technologies and fostering a vibrant community of practitioners, researchers, students, and other stakeholders in Asia and beyond.

+AGILE aims to serve as a platform for academia, governments, businesses, and civil society to exchange ideas and knowledge on the application and utilization of Geoinformatics for societal benefit.
+To achieve this goal, AGILE aspires to function as a professional organization dedicated to advancing education, research, and international collaboration in Geoinformatics, encompassing the broad field of Earthsciences (*misspelling is intentional*).

 ```markdown
 Syntax highlighted code block